-Writing is solitary, creative, and self-directed—the opposite of life in high school.
-Those of us who become writers might be tempted to skip our high school reunions.
+Writing is solitary, creative, and self-directed—the opposite of high school.
+Those of us who become writers might be tempted to skip our class reunions.

 I’ve been to only one, but the subject is on my mind as my husband and I make plans to go to his thirtieth reunion in the Texas Hill Country.
 In my highly scientific poll of the six writer friends I happened to see this week, five said they have not attended any.